Santiago Bernabeu Stadium is the home of Real Madrid, the most fantastic football club of the 20th century.

 Large group tours start arriving around 11 am, crowding the experience.

-Santiago Bernabeu also receives a lot of visitors from schools around Spain and Europe, all of whom tend to arrive at the same time.
+Santiago Bernabeu also receives many visitors from schools around Spain and Europe, all of whom tend to arrive at the same time.

 The dressing rooms are closed from 1 pm, the day before a matchday.
 When you start early, you get to see these rooms even if the next day were a match day.